Academic Advising Frequently Asked Questions

 The Financial Aid office is located in the Student Financial Services building.
 The financial aid office can help you view your existing FAFSA application, current or in-process awards, financial aid standing, holds, and many other personal financial documents.
 Students can also view most of this information at any time under the Students tab in goNSU.

 General Education courses are the basis of all degree programs offered at NSU.
 Regardless of your major, you will be required to complete courses on the General Education Requirements.
-For more information on specific courses required for your intended or declared major, visit with an Academic Advisor working in the college in which you will be completing your degree.
+For more information on specific courses required for your intended or declared major, visit with an Academic Advisor.

 A hold or restriction can be placed on your account for many reasons, including a required advisor appointment or unpaid tuition.
 You may view holds at any time by clicking on the Holds link in the Academic Profile box under the Student tab in goNSU.
 You will be provided with the type of hold, office or department that placed the hold on your account, and a contact number.
 To receive assistance in understanding the hold(s) on your account, please contact your Academic Advisor.